 Example Call Flow for MGCP:

-In this example, we will describe the signaling and corresponding handling and media gateway over MGCP.
+In this example, we will describe the signalling and corresponding handling and media gateway over MGCP.

-The above example shows full call flow with signaling.
-Once call control receives a signaling message for the call, it reserves a media channel in the incoming direction.
-Then forwards the call message towards the terminating switching center and reserves media channel in an outgoing direction.
+The above example shows full call flow with signalling.
+Once call control receives a signalling message for the call, it reserves a media channel in the incoming direction.
+Then forwards the call message towards the terminating switching centre and reserves media channel in an outgoing direction.
 Once a call is answered, both channels are connected to each other.
 Connecting channels called switching.
 Once switching is done, both calling and called can listen to each other.